F1EJP/DATV-EASY/README.md

 # DATV-Easy © F1EJP
-DATV broadcast from a PC on Windows for RADIO HAM
+DATV broadcast from a PC on Windows for RADIO AMATEUR

 DATV-Easy is distributed under conditions: